 In September, 2021 Craft3 transferred certain funds to one of its customers and two of the customer's vendors at the direction of emails received by Craft3 from the customer's chief executive officer and controller's email accounts.
 The emails were fraudulent and appear to be the result of the compromise of the customer's email system.
 These fraudulent email requests instructing Craft3 to transfer funds resulted in Craft3 incurring initial losses and costs of approximately \$590,000, which were subsequently recovered from insurance and recorded as a recovery of loan losses.
 Craft3 has implemented revised controls, policies, and procedures and continues to monitor and provide training on such measures to mitigate the risk of similar events in the future.
-For additional detail, please see 2023 Audited Financial Statements, Note 17.
+For additional detail, please see 2024 Audited Financial Statements, Note 17.

 Capital Restrictions Limit Repayment Sources.
-As of December 31, 2023, Craft3's net assets without donor restrictions are available for Note repayment and represent approximately 50% of its outstanding total notes payable.
-As reflected in Craft3's unaudited financial statements at December 31, 2023, the principal balance of Craft3's outstanding loans receivable is approximately \$162.6 million, while the principal balance of outstanding total notes payable (including the Notes) is approximately \$134.1 million.
-Craft3 has "unrestricted net assets" or "net assets without donor restrictions" of approximately \$67.1 million, which could be used to repay outstanding Notes.
+As of December 31, 2024, Craft3's net assets without donor restrictions are available for Note repayment and represent approximately 63% of its outstanding total notes payable.
+As of December 31, 2024, the principal balance of Craft3's outstanding loans receivable is approximately \$171.4 million, while the principal balance of outstanding total notes payable (including the Notes) is approximately \$132.7 million.
+Craft3 has "unrestricted net assets" or "net assets without donor restrictions" of approximately \$83.8 million, which could be used to repay outstanding Notes.

 Craft3 Depends on Contributed Revenue and Other Uncertain Funds for Future Operations.
 Craft3 depends on contributions for a portion of its revenue and other support.
-For the fiscal years ended December 31, 2023, and December 31, 2022, Craft3 received grants and contributions in the amount of \$19,354,025 and \$6,269,398, respectively, and had total revenue and other support of \$32,462,984 and \$19,167,175, respectively.
+For the fiscal years ended December 31, 2024, and December 31, 2023, Craft3 received grants and contributions in the amount of \$39,532,943 and \$19,354,025, respectively, and had total revenue and other support of \$54,137,126 and \$32,462,984, respectively.
 Grants and contributions are neither guaranteed nor necessarily renewable income sources.
 Grant funding represents a limited amount of capital for a set amount of time with no guarantee to renew the capital upon the grant termination date.
 Some grants require repayment of proceeds in the event that performance requirements are not met.
 Significant grants are subject to potentially lengthy and stringent application and review processes; thus grants funding can be difficult to obtain, particularly in a time of economic hardship.
 Since Craft3 will be dependent on income sources, including interest, grants, and contributions, which are inherently uncertain, sufficient funds may not be available to continue operations.
 If this occurs, the risk of nonpayment of the interest and principal due under the Notes would increase.